-The purpose of this task will be to ensure timely and effective administration of the WATS transportation planning program through development of the Unified Planning Work Program, submission of quarterly progress reports and invoices, preparation of the LCPC / WATS annual report and ensuring adherence to the MPO public involvement procedures and environmental justice requirements in all planning related activities.
+The purpose of this task will be to ensure timely and effective administration of the WATS transportation planning program through development of the Unified Planning Work Program, submission of quarterly progress reports and invoices, preparation of the LCPC / WATS annual report, scheduling and holding WATS Technical, Coordinating, and Transit Advisory Committee meetings, and ensuring adherence to the MPO public involvement procedures and environmental justice requirements in all planning related activities.

-- PCD and RVT staff prepared the FY 2020-2022 WATS Unified Planning Work Program (UPWP). - PCD prepared and submitted eight quarterly progress reports and invoices to PennDOT detailing progress on transportation planning activities contained in the UPWP.

-- PCD ensured compliance with the MPO adopted public involvement procedures and environmental justice requirements. - The 2018 and 2019 LCPC/ WATS annual report was prepared and submitted to all planning partners and stakeholder organizations.
+- PCD and RVT staff prepared the FY 2022-2024 WATS Unified Planning Work Program (UPWP). - PCD prepared and submitted eight quarterly progress reports and invoices to PennDOT detailing progress on transportation planning activities contained in the UPWP. - PCD ensured compliance with the MPO adopted public involvement procedures and environmental justice requirements. - The 2020 and 2021 LCPC/ WATS annual report was prepared and submitted to all planning partners and stakeholder organizations.